"Never waste a good crisis" —Winston Churchill

 I recently worked with a client who has been conducting life-science experiments for more than 30 years.
 An expert with dozens of international publications to his name, he has just begun overseeing a cross-functional team and finds himself enjoying it.
 My client acknowledges that he's an expert in his field, and while capable of learning new skills, he's not highly agile.
 His emerging management and leadership skills will be useful for future teams, but this expert's expert isn't likely to be pulled away from his lab to lead cancer research in the opposite wing of the building.

-We all can and should be seeking ongoing professional development to deepen our knowledge base or learn new skills and subjects.
+We all can and should seek ongoing professional development to deepen our knowledge base or learn new skills and subjects.

 Agile learners are likely to learn enough about a topic to be conversant and apply their skills to help or supervise others who are immersed in the details.
 They often get results quickly because they've already learned and practiced as much as they plan to and have the confidence to move forward.